What is conditional access?

-- If your users connect through a VPN server, you can enable the VPN IPs.
+- If your users connect through a VPN server, you can enable the VPN IP.

 Note: If you have enabled all three types of IPs, the following rule applies: * (Static IP AND Proxy IP) OR VPN IP

 - For Static IPs, enter the range of IP addresses in the IP Range fields.
 Use the + icon to add more IP ranges.
-You can also enter individual IPs and use * as the wildcard character for selecting a whole class of IP.
+You can also enter individual IPs and use * as the wildcard character for selecting an entire class of IP.